Rouhani says Iran's international power increased after US sanctions - Fort Russ

 The crisis escalated after Iran cut back on its obligations under the agreement after the first anniversary of the US exit from the pact.

-According to EU diplomacy chief Federica Mogherini, the UN ministerial meeting on the Iranian nuclear agreement in September demonstrates unity to preserve the document and ensure its implementation.
+According to EU diplomacy chief Federica Mogherini last month, the United Nations ministerial meeting on the Iranian nuclear agreement demonstrates unity to preserve the document and ensure its implementation.

-Participants at the Ministerial Meeting of the Global Joint Action Plan Commission (JCPOA) Commission in New York on Wednesday reaffirmed their commitment to preserving Iran’s nuclear agreement and working to overcome current difficulties in its implementation, Mogherini said.
+Attendees at the ministerial meeting of the Global Joint Action Plan (JCPOA) Commission in New York on Wednesday reaffirmed their commitment to preserving Iran’s nuclear agreement and working to overcome current difficulties in its implementation,s aid Mogherini